trynthink/scout/docs/analysis_approach.rst

 * In general, ECM competition calculations in Scout weigh an ECM's annualized capital and operating costs against the capital and operating costs for competing ECMs to determine each ECM's competed market share.
 However, the specific calculation steps differ somewhat between the residential and commercial building sectors.
 * Once ECM market shares are determined, uncompeted ECM savings impact estimates are multiplied by these market shares to arrive at competed ECM energy savings, avoided |CO2| emissions, and operating cost savings impacts.
 * For heating and cooling ECMs, a post-competition calculation is needed to ensure that total supply-side heating/cooling energy use (e.g., as consumed by a heat pump, or furnace) equals total demand-side heating/cooling energy use (e.g., that attributable to heat transfer through the envelope and other thermal load components).
-* Competed ECM savings impacts are used to calculate competed portfolio-level financial metrics (CCE, CCC).
-This calculation proceeds exactly as described earlier for uncompeted portfolio-level metrics, but with total savings impacts numbers adjusted to reflect ECM competition outcomes.

 ..
 IN BULLET 4, ADD LINK TO COMPETITION CALCULATION DETAILS FOR RESIDENTIAL AND COMMERCIAL